fanchuo/avro-excel/README.md

 So picking CSV means:

 * Your data is well represented in tabular format
-* It holds in Excel's 1 048 576 lines limit
+* It holds in Excel's 1 048 576 lines limit.
+You might go beyond, but it won't be editable in Excel.
 * It is likely to be handled through Excel by human operators

 However, there would be several pros using xlsx format instead of CSV: